 My name is Travis Paulson and I am from Eveleth, Minnesota.

-There were times I couldn’t scrape together $5 and was just plain poor due to these costs.
+There were times I couldn’t scrape together $5.00 and was just plain poor due to these costs.
 On several occasions I starved myself and took less insulin than I was supposed to so my vial would last longer.
-Unfortunately, even doing that, I would run out of insulin.
+Unfortunately, even doing that I would run out of insulin.
 I wasn’t involved in diabetes groups and knew no other diabetics.
 I don’t even think there was a name for rationing insulin at the time.
 I thought I was in a unique situation, so I didn’t reach out for help.

-I would stay in bed and call into work sick until my paycheck cleared the bank.
+I would stay in bed sick and call into work sick until my paycheck cleared the bank.
 I’d then force myself up and get to a pharmacy and get insulin.
 It’s really hard to move when your blood sugar is that high.
 I remember feeling like I wasn’t going to make it, but somehow I did.
-Ten years ago, I had never heard of anybody dying from rationing insulin, so I figured that while it wasn’t a good thing, it wouldn’t go so far as to kill me.
-I’ve learned since then that I was just very lucky at the time –– I easily could have died.
+10-15 years ago I had never heard of anybody dying from rationing insulin, so I figured that while it wasn’t a good thing, it wouldn’t go so far as to kill me.
+I’ve learned since that I was just very lucky at the time –– I easily could have died.

 The unfortunate thing is that all those years of rationing insulin have caused diabetes retinopathy, insulin resistance, and long-term complications that never would have occurred if I had access to affordable insulin.
 My health is what paid the price.